Salmon Habitat Restoration Program (SHaRP)

 - Attending community events and hosting activities

-Every year we hire Surrey high school students who are passionate about the outdoors and eager to share their environmental interest with the community.
-Candidates are selected based on experience and their enthusiasm about Surrey's environment.
-Surrey students currently in Grades 11 and 12 are eligible to apply.
+Every year we hire Surrey high school students who are passionate about the outdoors and eager to share their environmental interests with the community.
+We select candidates based on experience and their enthusiasm for Surrey's environment.
+Surrey students currently in Grades 10, 11 and 12 can apply.

-Applications for our 2021 Team Leader positions is now closed for this year’s team.
-The closing deadline was February 28, 2021.
+Applications for 2022 team leader positions closed on March 30, 2022.
 Post-secondary students were hired into team leader roles for Riparian Enhancement, Media and Public Relations and Community Education.

 “It feels great when people come to our tent who never knew about Surrey’s salmon habitats but are eager to learn.
 It feels great to know that you made a difference.” – Crew Member